torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ## Implementation Status

-(Updated Feb 2, 2017)
+(Updated March 30, 2017)

 ### Phase 2: Nested Operators and MISSING

 * Implemented ANY / EVERY operators.
-* Thinking about how to distinguish MISSING from NULL in the generated SQL.
+* `NULL` (which is a JSON null, not a SQL null!) is represented by a zero-length blob in the generated SQL.

 ### Phase 3: Projection